Jonathan Hay (publicist): Jazz and House music releases

-A writer for the Grammy's stated:

-"And while a fair amount of tomb-raiding has occurred on Kurt Cobain's behalf—Nirvana Reimagined is one of a few tributes that align with his principles.
-Back in 2014, the surviving members of the band played at St. Vitus in Brooklyn with a succession of female lead singers, from Joan Jett to St. Vincent—which Cobain, an ardent feminist, arguably would have loved."

-The Notorious B.I.G. estate / Sean 'Diddy' Combs Partnership
+The Notorious B.I.G. estate / Sean 'Diddy' Combs partnership

 Jonathan Hay during "Big Poppa (House Mix)" release.

 In 2020, Jonathan Hay entered into a recording contract with Christopher "C.J."
 Wallace, an heir to the estate of The Notorious B.I.G., which at the time had partnership with Sean 'Diddy' Combs.

 Hay co-produced "Big Poppa (House Mix)" with Biggie's son 'C.J'., Diddy and others from the 'Frank White' team.
 Spin called the single "electrifying".
 Landing at #76 on the iTunes charts, the single could be seen as a disappointment in terms of commercial success.

 Rolling Stone published Hay's statement to Perez Hilton about the collaboration:

-"Our reimagination of ‘Big Poppa’ is laced with style and grace.
+"Our reimagination of 'Big Poppa' is laced with style and grace.
 With the original spirit of the Notorious B.I.G. spun into a new house classic.
-Dedicated to all the honeys getting money and the ravers dancing to the sounds from house gods like Martinez Brothers and Carl Cox, our aim was to create music that makes you wanna move and honor BIG’s legacy."
+Dedicated to all the honeys getting money and the ravers dancing to the sounds from house gods like Martinez Brothers and Carl Cox, our aim was to create music that makes you wanna move and honor BIG's legacy."

-The partnership fell apart and Hay released a house music remake of the Biggie, Diddy and Bad Boy Records diss track "Hit 'Em Up" through Fat Beat Records.
-Suge Jacob Knight, son of Death Row Records founder Marion "Suge" Knight publicly supported the single.
+The partnership fell apart and Hay released a house music remake of the Biggie, Diddy and Bad Boy Records diss track "Hit 'Em Up" through Fat Beats Records in late 2021.

-In 2025, Hay sued CJ Wallace, Sean Combs and Willie Mack for sexual assault.
-The Largo, Florida Police Department confirmed to the New York Post they assisted the Los Angeles Police Department in a criminal investigation against Wallace, Combs and Mack.
-Tampa Bay's Fox 13 reported the case has been referred to the Los Angeles County District Attorney’s Office for potential criminal charges.
+In July 2025, Hay sued CJ Wallace, Sean Combs, Willie Mack and the Notorious B.I.G.
+LLC for sexual assault, battery and false imprisonment.
+Tampa Bay's Fox 13 reported the case has been referred to the Los Angeles County District Attorney's Office for potential criminal charges.

-Wallace and The Notorious B.I.G.'s Estate filed a countersuit against Hay for defamation seeking punitive and compensatory damages, claiming Hay's allegations are a calculated smear campaign.
-Hay is represented by the Dordick Law Corporation.
+In November 2025, Wallace and The Notorious B.I.G.'s estate filed a countersuit against Hay for defamation seeking punitive and compensatory damages, claiming Hay's allegations are a calculated smear campaign.

+A spokesperson for the Los Angeles County Sheriff's Department confirmed to CNN that their Special Victims Bureau is investigating Hay's allegations against Combs, Wallace and Mack.
+According to CNN, Hay had contemplated coming forward as early as March 2023, eight months before Cassie Ventura filed her lawsuit, and had contacted Cassie's legal team, Wigdor LLP regarding his allegations prior to her filing.

+In March 2026, Los Angeles Superior Court Judge Michael E. Whitaker denied a motion to dismiss Hay's lawsuit against Combs, allowing for Hay's case to move forward toward trial.
+Hay is represented by trial attorney Gary Dordick in the civil litigation.

+In May 2026, TMZ and Los Angeles Magazine reported on a new filing from Combs's defense team.
+The defense argued that Hay "welcomed" the alleged sexual conduct and asserted that the encounters were consensual.
+Additionally, the filing introduced a narrative involving a citizen's arrest, claiming that the physical restraint Hay described was a lawful response to his own conduct during the incidents.